If you’ve ever been invited to a referral program, you’ve come across a referral code example.

 What is a referral code?

-• Allowing you to engage current customers as brand advocates on a larger scale: Instead of only relying on sales reps to ask for referrals, for example, you can empower your customers to share on their own with personalized referral links (that contain referral codes).
+- Allowing you to engage current customers as brand advocates on a larger scale: Instead of only relying on sales reps to ask for referrals, for example, you can empower your customers to share on their own with unique referral codes.
+They’ll become your own personal influencers!

 Referral code vs. referral link